 Takoyaki is a popular Japanese snack food or street food.
 It is made with a savory pancake batter, similar to its cousin okonomiyaki (savory pancake with vegetables and/or meat) but shaped into round balls and filled with cooked octopus.
 While the idea of octopus in a pancake may sound unappealing at first, you'll be surprised at how savory, delicious, and addictive this favorite Japanese snack is!
-In fact, takoyaki, which is originally perceived as a snack, can be a meal in itself.
+In fact, takoyaki, which is generally eaten as a snack, can be a meal in itself.
 Restaurants and takoyaki stands tend to sell takoyaki in packs of 8 pieces or 12 pieces, which can be quite filling.

-The term takoyaki is "tako", meaning octopus, and "yaki", which means grilled.
+The term takoyaki comes from "tako", meaning octopus, and "yaki", which means grilled.
 In some translations, takoyaki is referred to as grilled octopus bites.
 Takoyaki has a very thin, and almost crip grilled exterior with a very soft, almost liquid center, with a tender or slightly chewy bite of cooked octopus.

 The batter is often seasoned with sliced green onion and red ginger (benishoga).
 The toppings are traditionally a sweet and savory okonomiyaki or takoyaki sauce, along with dried shaved bonito flakes (katsuobushi) and green dried seaweed powder (aonori).
 Creative optional toppings include mayonnaise, cheese, scrambled egg, alternative sauces such as teriyaki sauce or tempura sauce, and chopped green onions.

 1/2 pound octopus, boiled and cut into bite-sized pieces